North–South Lake: Today

 The campground now plays host to 219 sites and thousands of visitors, both day and overnight, annually.
 It is the most popular state property in the Catskill Park.

 Visitors can choose from a wide array of recreation, either waterborne or land-based.
-The most common activity is the same as it was in the days of the Mountain House ... hiking via the many trails to nearby points of interest such as the ruins of the Kaaterskill and the Mountain House, Kaaterskill Falls, Mary's Glen and its smaller waterfall, and the many views of the Hudson Valley along the Escarpment Trail.
+The most common activity is hiking.
+Trails in the area visit points of interest such as the ruins of the Kaaterskill and the Mountain House, Kaaterskill Falls, Mary's Glen and its smaller waterfall, and the many views of the Hudson Valley along the Escarpment Trail.
 The latter retain names from the 19th century such as "Artists' Rock."
 Some have etchings dating back to those days as well.

 The hardiest visitors usually take in the trip up North Mountain to the views at North Point.

 Closer to the ground, there are also many clever balanced-rock displays made by hotel guests.
 One rarely missed is Alligator Rock, in which a pair of glacial erratics that formed an open mouth had "teeth" added over the years so it looks like an alligator's open mouth.

 DEC charges a $10 fee per car for day users of the campground between May and October.

 North–South Lake was used in the music video by the band Simple Minds for their song Alive and Kicking.
 The song reached No.3 on the US Billboard.